-The Faculty/Staff Book Launch honors those faculty and staff members who have published a book in the past year.
+The Faculty/Staff Book Launch honors those faculty and staff members who have published a book in the past two years.
 This event recognizes the outstanding contributions CSUSB authors make to further the body of knowledge in their discipline.
+Our next Book Launch is scheduled for May 13, 2019, 1:00 pm - 3:00 pm in the Faculty Center for Excellence (PL-4005).
 This event is open to the campus; however, an RSVP is required.
-More information will be posted as it becomes available.

 Graduate Student & Family Picnic is a great opportunity to bring your loved ones to your campus, meet some of our newly admitted graduate students, and start the year with a fun, family-friendly evening.
 The event will be free for entry, but you will need to purchase a parking permit.
 Also, this will be a great time to visit the campus bookstore and purchase/rent all of your materials needed for the fall term!